Hi, I'm Shay! (They/He)

 My experiences have shown me that not everyone will "get it," but my journey to finding these words showed me that some people will.
 That kind of authentic connection to self and others is what drives my passion for working with folks on their own journeys of self-discovery and community connection.

 My approach to diagnosis is deeply informed by my commitment to anti-oppressive practice and liberatory principles.
 I believe in understanding the impact of socio-political and cultural context on how we view and experience difference.
-A neuroaffirming diagnosis is not simply a label of pathology—it’s a powerful tool for self-understanding and positive identity development.
+Diagnoses have cultural context, and hold the power to be used oppressively.
+However, a diagnosis does not have to be a simple a label of pathology—it can be a powerful tool for self-understanding and positive identity development.

 Working Together